-- Many statistical models can be thought of as modelling data in terms of hidden or latent variables. - Clustering algorithms (e.g. using mixture models) represent data in terms of which cluster each data point belongs to. - But clustering models are restrictive, they do not have distributed representations. - Consider describing a person as "male", "married", "Democrat", "Red Sox fan"... these features may be unobserved (latent). - The number of potential latent features for describing a person (or news story, image, gene, speech waveform, etc) is unlimited.
+- Many unsupervised learning algorithms can be thought of as modelling data in terms of hidden variables. - Clustering algorithms represent data in terms of which cluster each data point belongs to. - But clustering models are restrictive, they do not have distributed representations. - Consider describing a person as "male", "married", "Democrat", "Red Sox fan"... these features may be unobserved (latent). - The number of potential latent features for describing a person (or news story, gene, image, speech waveform, etc) is unlimited.